vpeschenkov/Predator/README.md

 ## Features

-- Reverse filling
+- Support 12-h and 24-h clock
-- 12 and 24-hour clock support
+- Select which color you want to see
-- Color selection
+- Reverse shapes filling

 <p align="center">
   <img src="assets/settings.png">